Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Skeletons of symmetric powers

 \subsection{Stratification by dual graphs}

-Consider a point in the special fiber of $\calX_d$.
-It is given by a pair $(X_0',D)$ where $X_0'$ is a strictly semistable curve together with a morphism $X_0'\rightarrow X_0$ and $D$ is an effective divisor on $X'_0$ whose support is contained in the non-singular locus of $X_0'$ and which has positive degree on every exceptional component of $X_0'$.
+Consider a point in the special fiber of $\overline{\Div}_d^+(\calX)$.
+It is given by a pair $(X_0',D)$ where $X_0'$ is a nodal curve together with a morphism $X_0'\rightarrow X_0$ given by contracting rational components and $D$ is an effective divisor on $X'_0$ whose support is contained in the non-singular locus of $X_0'$ and which has positive degree on every exceptional component of $X_0'$.

 We associate to $(X_0',D)$ a dual stable pair $\big(G',\mdeg(D)\big)$ over $G$ as follows: The graph $G'$ is the weighted dual graph of $X_0'$.
 Its vertices $v$ correspond to the components $X_v'$ of $X_0'$ and it contains an edge $e$ emanating from two vertices $v$ and $v'$ for every node connecting the two components $X_v'$ and $X_{v'}'$.
 It is endowed with a natural vertex weight $h\colon V(G')\rightarrow \Z_{\geq 0}$ given by $h(v)=g(X_v)$, the genus of the component $X_v$.
 Finally the degree of the restriction of $D$ to every component $X_v$ defines a divisor